 The Americans with Disabilities Act (ADA) prohibits discrimination against any qualified person regardless of his/her disability.
 Reasonable and appropriate accommodations for qualified disabled students, applicants, employees, and visitors will be met unless to do so would present an undue hardship to the College or lower the academic standards of the College and for the program.
-For additional information, contact Pam Clough, the Gadsden State ADA Coordinator, at 256.8462.
+For additional information, contact Pam Clough, the Gadsden State ADA Coordinator, at 256.549.8462, email pclough@gadsdenstate.edu.